alvarofrancomartins/alvarofrancomartins.github.io/content/post/cocaine_smuggling_networks/index.md

 </figure>
 </div>

 While both methods are better than random node removal, the degree-based dismantling seems to work better.
-However, this comes with a greater cost.
+However, this comes at a greater cost.
 As we can see, even though the degree-based dismantling outperforms the GND method, its cost is always higher.
 Interestingly, for the Juanes network (<b>Figure 4</b>), we have a slightly different scenario.
 In this case, the GND cost is lower but still seems to works equally well compared to the degree-based approach.

 <div class="parent" style = "display:flex">
 <figure>